Carlo Felice Cillario: Biography

 In 1961 he made his debut in England, at the Glyndebourne Festival Opera in L'elisir d'amore, directed by Franco Zeffirelli, and in the United States at the Lyric Opera of Chicago in La forza del Destino, subsequently conducting Il barbiere di Siviglia, La Cenerentola, La favorita and La bohème.
 In 1964 he made his debut at the Royal Opera House in London (Covent Garden), at the express request of Maria Callas, conducting her for a return to the stage in the famous series of 7 performances of Tosca with Tito Gobbi, directed by Franco Zeffirelli, in what would later be considered one of the most celebrated concerts in the career of the "Divine".
 The concert represents one of the iconic moments in the history of opera: crowds of people had queued for days to see the singer, who at the end of the first opening night responded with 27 calls to the stage and an ovation that lasted forty minutes.
 The show took on an aura of legend, and was later broadcast on television.

 In the same years, he directed several times in south America at the Teatro Colon in Buenos Aires.
 He returned to Covent Garden in 1965 to conduct Luciano Pavarotti and Renata Scotto in La Traviata, and in the same year made his debut at Carnegie Hall in New York, conducting Montserrat Caballé for the first time, becoming one of her favourite conductors, conducting her in numerous different collaborations including at La Scala in Milan (1971 - Maria Stuarda), in Madrid, New York, Barcelona and in his debut at Covent Garden in 1972 (La Traviata) with Nicolai Gedda and Victor Braun, and at the Metropolitan Opera House in 1973 (Norma).
 Cillario was later credited with persuading Caballé to sing the bel canto repertoire, for which she later achieved international recognition.

 Cillario made his debut at the San Francisco Opera in 1970 (Tosca) and at the Metropolitan Opera House in New York in 1972 (La sonnambula).
 Between the 1960s and 1970s he conducted in all the major theatres in Europe and in numerous theatres in the United States and South America.
-Among other famous concerts, Tosca directed by Franco Zeffirelli at the MET in New York with Luciano Pavarotti and Monserrat Caballé.
+Among other famous concerts, Tosca directed by Franco Zeffirelli at the MET in New York with Luciano Pavarotti and Montserrat Caballé.